-Posted by Paul Dirac on 03 Jun, 2015
+Posted by Paul Dirac on 16 May, 2017

 In particle physics, the Dirac equation is a relativistic wave equation derived by British physicist Paul Dirac in 1928.
-In its free form, or including electromagnetic interactions, it describes all spin-1/2 massive particles, for which parity is a symmetry, such as electrons and quarks, and is consistent with both the principles of quantum mechanics and the theory of special relativity,[1] and was the first theory to account fully for special relativity in the context of quantum mechanics.
+In its free form, or including electromagnetic interactions, it describes all spin-1/2 massive particles such as electrons and quarks for which parity is a symmetry.
+It is consistent with both the principles of quantum mechanics and the theory of special relativity,[1] and was the first theory to account fully for special relativity in the context of quantum mechanics.
+It was validated by accounting for the fine details of the hydrogen spectrum in a completely rigorous way.

-Dirac's Equation is given as:
+The Dirac Equation is given as